Rule 1

 A Poor Choice For Immersion

-Manufacturers promote them as garments that "delay hypothermia" when the wearer is immersed in cold water.
+Manufacturers say that they "delay hypothermia" when the wearer is immersed in cold water.
 This is a vague and somewhat misleading term because they're actually a poor choice for protection in the event of cold water immersion.

-They're not at all watertight, rapidly fill with cold water, and do nothing to prevent cold shock.
-Furthermore, at least one popular design provides less than 0.5 clo of insulation when the wearer is actually in the water.
-Although they're certainly better than no insulation, they don't provide the same level of protection as a wetsuit or drysuit that's appropriate for the water temperature.
-They're also not a substitute for a survival suit.
+They're not at all watertight, they can rapidly fill with cold water, and they do nothing to prevent cold shock.
+Furthermore, at least one popular design provides less than half a CLO of insulation when the wearer is actually in the water.
+Although these garments are certainly better than no insulation, they don't provide the same level of protection as a wetsuit or drysuit that's appropriate for the water temperature.
+They're also definitely not a substitute for a survival suit.
 Cold Water Gear

 Bonus Article: What PFDs Can and Can't Do